Women and Investing: Insights and Data 2019

 Is this simply down to a difference in earnings and savings, or are there other barriers that women face?
 How do their attitudes towards investing diverge from that of men?
 What turns them on, and off, when it comes to financial messaging and marketing?
 And what might tip them into taking action?

 This deck includes insights on:

-- Demographics and size of opportunity
+- The size of the opportunity

 - Products and balances held by women vs men

-- Financial priorities, confidence levels and attitudes towards saving vs investing
+- Confidence levels and attitudes towards investing